drwho495/FreeCAD-Context-Fork/README.md

 # FreeCAD Context Fork
 This is my small fork to get features into FreeCAD Link Stage 3 and to implement features to make my life easier.

+https://github.com/drwho495/FreeCAD-Context-Bundle/releases/tag/weekly-builds AppImages for the main branch are here now!

+There will be a linkstage branch eventually.

 This fork has the Ondsel Assembly Workbench built in now.

 It also supports a new tool I made called the "assembly context creator".
 This lets you create assembly contexts in your part.
 This makes designing considerably easier.
 A gif will be provided soon.